 Mark Strand (1934 – 2014) was one of the most influential poets of the 20th century.
-He was the U.S. Poet Laureate in 1990 and won the Pulitzer Prize for the Blizzard of One.
+He was the U.S. Poet Laureate in 1990 and won the Pulitzer Prize in 1998 for his collection, Blizzard of One.

 The Weather of Words is an endearing collection of prose and essays written about poetry and being a poet.
 It kicks off with “A Poet’s Alphabet” a collection of meaningful words, reimagined and repurposed.